krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### A group of users require full access to all Amazon EC2 API actions.

 Create a permissions policy that uses a wildcard for the action element relating to EC2.
 And that would look like the (ec2:*) action.

+#### You would like to revoke programmatic access for an IAM user.
+What steps do you need to take?

+Remove access key credentials

+#### You would like to version control your policy changes in IAM so that you have ability to rollback changes.
+What features can you use to automatically track versions?

+Managed Policies are automatically version controlled and maintain previous five versions

+#### Can an IAM user belong to more than one IAM Group?

+Yes

+#### A startup has multiple AWS accounts.
+Employees play different job-roles and require appropriate access in each account.
+For example, they have limited privileges in the production account, whereas, in the development account, they have a wide range of privileges.
+What can be done to streamline access to accounts?

+The best option is to use AWS organizations to consolidate all accounts under a master account.
+You can enable single sign-on to manage cross-account access.
+IAM role is the second-best option; however, you need to configure and manage roles manually.

 ## Amazon Elastic Compute Cloud (EC2) <a id="EC2"></a>